tamdaz/crygen/docs/guide/alias.md

 # Alias

-Crygen provides functionnality to generate an alias.
+Crygen provides a class to generate an alias.
 To do this, use `Crygen::Types::Alias` *(here abbreviated as `CGT::Alias`)*.

-## Generate an alias

 This class takes 2 parameters: the alias name and an array of strings which are types name.